 This would be a great story to include in a classroom topic on Ancient Rome as it can stimulate discussion about elements of Roman life.
-Caryl also has free How To Drive A Roman Chariot resources on her website.
+Caryl also has a free Albie Activity Pack available.

 Age Range: 3 +

 Thank you to Simon & Schuster for sending a copy of How To Drive A Roman Chariot.
 We can’t believe that it’s Albie’s 10th adventure!
-To read more about the other Albie books you can visit the blogs that took part in his 10th birthday blog tour – all the links are on Caryl’s website.
+To read more about the other Albie books you can visit Caryl’s website.

 Leave a Reply